Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Packed snacks for the trek, it’s always better to carry your own.

-Island & Water Adventures Near Indore Within 200 kms
+Island & Water Adventures Near Indore Within 200 km

-Whenever I crave a mix of calm backwaters and fun-filled activities, I head straight to the islands around Indore.
-Imagine riding a jet ski over glittering waters, staying in a houseboat or sipping chai by the Narmada with nothing but ripples around you.
+Whenever you crave a mix of calm backwaters and fun-filled activities, head straight to the islands around Indore.
+Imagine riding a jet ski over glittering waters, staying in a houseboat, or sipping chai by the Narmada with nothing but ripples around you.
 Sounds dreamy, right?
 Let me take you to two of my favorite escapes.

 Hanuwantiya Island (Indira Sagar Backwaters)